One Nation, One Law: The Pursuit of a Uniform Civil Code in India

 The Constitutional Premise and Article 44

 When India’s constitution was adopted, it recognized the need for a UCC, enshrined as a goal in Article 44.
 However, it was a directive principle, not an enforceable right, reflecting the pragmatic acknowledgement of the socio-economic diversity and limitations of post-independence India.
-Over the years, laws passed such as the Hindu code bills have brought some uniformity, but the UCC has remained a distant goal.
+Over the years, laws passed such as the Hindu code bills have brought some uniformity, but a nationwide UCC long remained a distant goal.
+That changed at the state level when Uttarakhand became the first state to enact one: the Uttarakhand Uniform Civil Code Act, 2024 was passed by the state assembly in February 2024 and brought into force on 27 January 2025, governing matters such as marriage, divorce, succession, and live-in relationships for residents of the state (Scheduled Tribes are exempted).

 Understanding the UCC

 The UCC is not a call to homogenize religious practices or rituals.
 At its core, it seeks to ensure that all citizens of India, irrespective of their religion, have the same civil laws, particularly in the areas of marriage, divorce, inheritance, and adoption.
-For instance, while the Indian Penal Code’s Section 494 declares polygamy illegal, Muslim men are an exception due to their personal law.
+For instance, while the general criminal law makes bigamy an offence - now under Section 82 of the Bharatiya Nyaya Sanhita (BNS), 2023 (formerly Section 494 of the Indian Penal Code, which was repealed when the BNS came into force on 1 July 2024) - Muslim men have historically been treated as an exception due to their personal law.
 Likewise, inheritance laws vary, with Muslim women often inheriting less than their male counterparts, starkly contrasting with Hindu women who inherit equally following the amendment of Hindu laws.

 Debates and Deliberations